dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 which is to make these types canonically expressible, and can instead be considered as convenience and, in fact, consistency features.

-> [!WARNING]
-> While the [provided implementation][impl-pr] can *parse* linkages as part of function pointer and delegate types and lambda expressions,
-> it does not semantically apply them to the type yet.
->
-> Help is needed on this.

 #### Parameters

 The proposed grammar up to this point does not allow linkage as the first tokens of a function pointer or delegate type parameter,